ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [Survey] [A Survey of Uncertainty Estimation Methods on Large Language Models](https://arxiv.org/pdf/2503.00172) *Zhiqiu Xia et.al.* 28 Feb 2025

+- [Tutorial] [Uncertainty Quantification for Large Language Models](https://aclanthology.org/2025.acl-tutorials.3/) *Artem Shelmanov et.al.* 27 July 2025

 ### White-box Investigation

 These methods require access to the full set of model parameters, such as for model training or using internal signals of the model.

 #### Training The Language Model

+- [NeurIPS 2017] [Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles](https://arxiv.org/pdf/1612.01474) *Balaji Lakshminarayanan et.al.* 5 Dec 2016

+  > Shows ensembles can be used not only for prediction but also for uncertainty estimation.

+- [ICLR 2021] [Uncertainty Estimation in Autoregressive Structured Prediction](https://arxiv.org/abs/2002.07650) *Andrey Malinin et.al.* 18 Feb 2020

+  > Shows how to use ensembles for UQ of generative LMs.

 - [EMNLP 2020, **Token-prob-based Confidence**] [Calibration of Pre-trained Transformers](https://arxiv.org/pdf/2003.07892) *Shrey Desai et.al.* 17 Mar 2020